Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Certification

 For any list of integers, the property \verb|Iszero| is true if and only if the list contains only zeros and at most $m$ items.
 It represents the starting loads of the bins, where some bins may be omitted.

+The simplest recursive functions in Coq can be defined using the \verb|Fixpoint| keyword, which can be used only when the recursion is applied to a simple inductive object, such as a list.
+The following basic functions are defined in this manner.
 The function \verb|BinSum| returns the load of a bin, given the list of items present in this bin.
-The function \verb|MaxBinSum| returns the load of the highest bin, given the bin configuration, and the function \verb|MaxBinValue| returns the load of the highest bin given only the vector of loads.
+The function \verb|MaxBinSum| returns the load of the highest (most-loaded) bin, given the bin configuration, and the function \verb|MaxBinValue| returns the load of the highest bin given only the vector of loads.
 Note that \verb|nil| represents the empty list and \verb|x::s| represents the list of head \verb|x| and tail \verb|s|.

+A \verb|Fixpoint| can also be defined over natural numbers, where the natural numbers themselves -- defined with the successor function \verb|S k| as in the Peano arithmetic, defined to be equal to $k+1$ -- serve as the inductive structure.
+We use this type of recursion to define the function $\verb|AddToBin|$ that models adding an item to a bin.
+The function takes three parameters: $\codeloads$ of type \verb|BinLoads| and two integers $e$ and $b$.
+This function increases the load of the $b$-th bin by a value equal to $e$.
+If $b$ is larger than the length of $\codeloads$, a new item of value $e$ is appended to $\codeloads$.